Victim of Financial Fraud? Call Now

 Broker misconduct lawyers in North Carolina take on cases involving many kinds of FINRA violations.
 Some common examples include:

-Investment fraud can involve any product, and it’s vital for investors to do their own research when investing to avoid getting scammed.
-Some types of investments have greater risks than others, a North Carolina securities fraud lawyer can help evaluate if you’ve been given all the facts:
+Investment fraud can involve any product and, at times, can be hard to identify.
+It’s vital for investors to do their own research when investing to avoid getting scammed.
+Some types of investments have greater risks than others.

 Securities Law Enforcement in North Carolina

 North Carolina securities regulators work with other state and federal investigators to catch securities fraud.
-For example, the U.S. Attorney for the Eastern District of North Carolina recently seized $5 million in cryptocurrency alleged to be connected to laundering stolen funds gained via romance scams.
+For example, the U.S. Attorney for the Eastern District of North Carolina recently seized $5 million in cryptocurrency, allegedly connected to laundering stolen funds from romance scams.

 The North Carolina Securities Division enforces securities regulations through civil proceedings and through regulatory actions like consent orders.
-You can learn about the Securities Division’s enforcements here.
+You can learn about the Securities Division’s enforcement here.

 Recent Enforcements

 On May 8, 2024, the North Carolina Securities Division won $125,000 in restitution for North Carolina investors in a civil suit against Darryl York.
-The state alleged that Darryl York defrauded investors by claiming that he would invest their funds in commodities or use them as collateral for investments, but instead used their money for his own benefit or to repay other investors.
+The state alleged that Darryl York defrauded investors by claiming that he would invest their funds in commodities or use them as collateral for investments.
+Instead, he used their money for his own benefit or to repay other investors.

 On February 23, 2024, Marlin Hershey and Dana Bradley were sentenced in a civil suit alleging that they engaged in a fraudulent investment scheme.
 The Securities Division assisted in the investigation, which allegedly found that they conspired to defraud investors through unregistered securities offerings.
-The Securities Division secured more than $333,000 in restitution for investors, as well as combined forfeiture and fines exceeding $600,000.
+The Securities Division secured more than $333,000 in restitution for investors.
+The decision also secured combined forfeiture and fines totaling more than $600,000.

-On February 7, 2024, the Securities Division entered into a Final Order with TradeStation Crypto following a multi-state investigation.
-The Final Order alleged that the firm’s Interest Feature, which allowed investors to earn interest on their crypto by letting TradeStation reinvest their assets, constituted a security under North Carolina law and that TradeStation failed to register it appropriately.
-TradeStation Crypto was ordered to pay a civil penalty and reimbursement of investigation costs of $29,411.76.
+On February 7, 2024, the Securities Division entered into a Final Order with TradeStation Crypto following a multi-state investof $29,411.76 and reimburserder alleged that the firm’s Interest Feature, which allowed investors to earn interest on their crypto by letting TradeStation reinvest their assets, constituted a security under North Carolina law and that TradeStation failed to register it appropriately.
+TradeStation Crypto paid a civil penalty of $29,411.76 and reimbursed investigation costs of $29,411.76.

 How Can I Recover Investment Losses in North Carolina?

-When you open an account with a brokerage firm, you’ll often be asked to agree to resolve any disputes through arbitration.
-The FINRA arbitration process is designed to be a more efficient alternative to civil court, but it’s best to contact a North Carolina securities fraud lawyer to represent you.
+When you open an account with a brokerage firm, you’ll agree to resolve any disputes through arbitration.
+The FINRA arbitration process is designed to be a more efficient alternative to civil court.
+However, arbitration is still complicated, and it’s best to contact a North Carolina securities fraud lawyer to represent you.

-Securities law is a specialized field, so you want an experienced attorney who can present your case effectively and secure the best possible settlement.
+Securities law is a highly specialized field.
+You want an experienced attorney who can present your case effectively and secure the best possible settlement.

 Who Are the NC Securities Fraud Lawyers at Kurta Law?